Operation Matador (1941): Aftermath

 If Matador had been implemented the Japanese had contingency plans to counter a likely British counter-move.
 They would use the Bangkok airport and the airfields of Southern Siam to establish air superiority and then invade from the Kra Isthmus.

-Naval Matador
+Naval role

-There was a second Matador plan developed by the Royal Navy to defend Singapore.
+Matador was contingent on Force Z being able to cripple the Japanese naval presence in the far east.
+The Admiralty had debated sending a larger yet older fleet of battleships or sending a smaller more modern fleet, similar to the Bismarck and Tirpitz in the Battle of the Atlantic.
+HMS Repulse and HMS Prince of Wales were sent without air support or any anti aircraft defenses.
+They were sunk at the beginning of the Malaya Campaign, ending the British naval presence for the duration of the war.